wschaef/architecture-kata-2023/architecture.md

 **Interfaces:**

-- Sends notifications directly to the Analytic domain for updated information and analysis of agency behavior
+- Sends notifications directly to the Analytics domain for updated information and analysis of agency behavior
 - Uses configuration from the User Settings domain
 - Provides detailed data about reservations from Travel systems and agencies to the Trip Organizer domain
 - Sends notifications directly to the Trip Organizer domain to update reservations and inform users